leucir/factory/README.md

 - SBOMs: `control_plane/data/compatibility/sbom/<build_id>.json` (generated via Syft; scripts skip if Syft is absent)
 - Error captures: `control_plane/data/compatibility/records/error-<build_id>.json` (written when a build fails; includes a tail of the evidence log for fast triage)

-Pipelines persist the outcome of each build/test cycle (base digest + module versions + architecture + test hash → pass/fail + image digest).
+Compatibility records persist the outcome of each build/test cycle (base digest + module versions + architecture + test hash → pass/fail + image digest).
 When the same combination appears again, the factory can decide to reuse the recorded result instead of rebuilding from scratch.

 ## Typical Workflow